adam-zhang-lcps/papers/coffee-filter-drag.typ

 == Purpose
 Determine the model of drag that most accurately represents the motion of a coffee filter falling from rest.
+Determine the effect of mass on terminal velocity.

+== Hypothesis
-Determine the effect of mass on terminal velocity.== Hypothesis The model of drag that will most accurately represent the motion of the coffee filter is laminar flow, or $F_"drag" = -b v$.
+The model of drag that will most accurately represent the motion of the coffee filter is laminar flow, or $F_"drag" = -b v$.
 Laminar flow more closely models objects moving at relatively slow velocities, such as the coffee filter.

 Assuming a laminar flow ($n = 1$ in $-b v^n$; see #link(label("background"), "Background")),
 mass will have a directly proportional relationship with terminal velocity.
 The